-Santa Monica Forward Mission Statement
+Santa Monica Forward Mission Statement and Guiding Principles

 We are working for a diverse, progressive, sustainable and equitable Santa Monica.
 We endorse the community’s vision for its future, expressed in the LUCE.
 We stand for fact-based, inclusive and civil public discourse that respects the many viewpoints of our residents.

 Preserving Santa Monica’s diversity, in the broadest sense of the word, is vital to maintaining our community character.
 We must meet the needs of all residents regardless of age, race or ethnicity, gender or gender expression, sexual orientation, physical ability, religion, national origin, genetic and veteran status, or income.
 We must welcome new residents – individuals and families – as we create a city where everyone can comfortably age in place.

 Santa Monica must do its part to address the statewide challenge of housing affordability.
 We must ensure that Santa Monica remains affordable for our children, working families and seniors.
 We recognize the need for new housing near transit.
 We support building new homes to rent and to buy that are affordable for all income levels while preserving our existing rent-controlled homes.

 We must preserve existing residential neighborhoods and rent-controlled apartments by encouraging strategic growth of mixed-income neighborhoods near transit in commercial and industrial areas.

 Traffic has a negative effect on our quality of life.
 Current traffic conditions will only get better by greatly enhancing the safety and convenience of getting around without a car for able-bodied people or people with disabilities.
 We support walkable neighborhoods, safe routes to school and work, complete bicycle networks, the Big Blue Bus, the Expo Light Rail, and the Metro Bus.
 We must design and manage streets with the goal of eliminating deaths of people using our roads.
 Future homes and workplaces should include aggressive traffic demand management programs to discourage driving by employees and residents whenever possible.